 Technology dulls the bite of disasters, even in impoverished communities with few resources for preparedness.
 For a look at the coming generation of tools and prototypes, we turned to the new premier event in disaster research, the Global Humanitarian Technology Conference, held this year in Silicon Valley, California.
-We combed the dozens of papers and talks this year to present these prototypes and new research into the cutting edge of technology that could save lives in developing countries.
+We combed the dozens of papers and talks this year to present these prototypes and new research into the cutting edge of disaster relief solutions that could save lives in developing countries.

 Super strength for first responders with a LIFESUIT exoskeleton